ManikantaPinabakala/coingecko-dashboard-app/README.md

     - You can hit `o + enter` or visit `http://localhost:5173` to view the app on you browser.

 ## 🛠️ Tech Stack and Architecture

 - `Vite + React`: The core library for building the UI.
 Vite provides a quick development server and optimized builds.

-- `TypeScript`: Chosen for ensuring type safety throughout the codebase, reducing bugs and improving maintainability.
+- `TypeScript`: Ensures type safety throughout the codebase, reducing bugs and improving maintainability.

-- `Tailwind CSS`: A CSS framework for rapid and consistent styling.
+- `Tailwind CSS & Shadcn/UI`: Used for reusable components, rapid and consistent styling.

-- `Shadcn/UI`: A collection of reusable UI components that are built on top of Tailwind CSS and Radix UI primitives.

 - `React Router`: Manages client-side routing, enabling navigation between the Markets and Trending pages without a full page reload.

-- `React Query (TanStack Query)`: A powerful data-fetching library that handles server state, caching, and background data synchronization.
-It's crucial for the performance of this app.
+- `React Query`: Handles all server state management, including caching and data synchronization, making the app feel fast and responsive.

-- `Axios`: A promise-based HTTP client used to make API calls to the CoinGecko API.
+- `Axios`: A promise-based HTTP client for making API calls.

-- `Netlify`: An open-source hosting platform for deployment of web-applications.

-The application's architecture is a standard React single-page application (SPA).
-It follows a component-based structure where the UI is broken down into reusable components.
-Data fetching is centralized using React Query, which caches API responses and provides a consistent state management layer for server data.
+The application uses a component-based architecture with React Router for navigation.
+Data fetching is centrally managed by React Query, which decouples data from the UI and improves performance.

-## 🧱 Design Patterns and Rationale
+## 💡 Design Patterns
-- Adapter Pattern: This pattern is used to decouple the UI components from the raw API response structure.

-  - Rationale: The CoinGecko API can return inconsistent or deeply nested data, especially across different endpoints (e.g., /trending vs. /markets).
-Adapters transform this raw data into a standardized format, ensuring that UI components always receive the data they expect.
-If the API changes, only the adapter functions need to be updated, leaving the rest of the application's logic untouched.
+**Adapter Pattern**: We use this pattern to transform raw data from the CoinGecko API into a standardized format before it reaches the UI.
+This decouples the frontend from the backend and makes the app more resilient to API changes.

-- Container/Presentational Pattern: The Markets and Trending pages act as Containers by handling data fetching and business logic (e.g., sorting, filtering, error handling), while components like HighlightCard and CoinDetailDialog are Presentational, focusing solely on rendering the UI based on the props they receive.
+**Container/Presentational Pattern**: This separates logic from UI.
+Components like Markets and Trending handle data fetching and state (Containers), while components like HighlightCard and AppLoader simply display data (Presentational).

-  - Rationale: This separation of concerns improves code organization and reusability.
-The UI components are simpler, and the data-fetching logic is isolated, making it easier to test and maintain.

-## 📝 Assumptions, Limitations, and Future Improvements
+## 📝 Limitations and Improvements

 - `Assumptions`: